 This is a statement in which you are informed of some potential risks involved in scuba diving and of the conduct required of you during the scuba training program.
-Your signature on this statement is required for you to participate in the scuba training program offered by
+Your signature on this statement is required for you to participate in the scuba training program.
+In addition, if your medical condition changes at any time during your scuba programs it is important that you inform your instructor immediately.